tsackton/taelgar/Gazetteer/Istaros Watershed/Rivers/Lake Aeulian.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% currently assuming this is a lake at the confluence of the Valmont and the Ardonne, not marked clearly on the map %%

 A small lake at the confluence of the [[Ardonne]] and the [[Valmont]], which forms the headwaters of the [[Istaros]].
 Known to be very deep and, before the plagues came, said to be pure and clear.